rapid7/metasploit-framework/documentation/modules/auxiliary/server/capture/telnet.md

   **BANNER**

   The Banner which should be displayed.
-Default is ``, which will display `Welcome`.
+Default is empty, which will display `Welcome`.

   **SSL**